See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 You have some amazing resources right at your fingertips.
 Don’t hesitate to use them.
 Start doing some research.
 Familiarize yourself with the vocabulary of your subject matter.
 See what others are saying, being careful not to lift any of their content, of course.

 You might even use Chat GPT to draft a few paragraphs just to get you started.
-Obviously, you’ll want to rewrite them to your style, but seeing the approach an artificial intelligence tool takes might be just the thing to get you rolling.
+Obviously, you’ll want to rewrite them to your style, but seeing the approach an artificial intelligence tool takes might be the force to get you rolling.

-One more idea — search on Amazon for books on your subject matter.
-Take a peek inside them, paying attention to the table of contents for important points to include.
+Also do a quick search on Amazon for books on your subject matter.
+Take a peek inside them at the table of contents.
+They may offer up important points you’ll want to include in your write-up.

 5. Revisit Earlier Successes